sebinside/CraftBlock/README.md

 ## Installation

-To play the modpack just use CurseForge version: https://www.curseforge.com/minecraft/modpacks/craftblock
+To play the modpack just use CurseForge version: https://www.curseforge.com/minecraft/modpacks/craftblock.
+Alternatively, you can find the release zip files also in [releases](https://github.com/sebinside/CraftBlock/releases).

 This can be installed using the [CurseForge-Launcher](https://download.curseforge.com/) (bad) or [MultiMC](https://multimc.org/) (better).